The dynamical Schr\"odinger problem in abstract metric spaces: Examples

 where $\tilde{\rho}$ is the Radon-Nikodym derivative of $\mu$ w.r.t.\ $\tilde{\m}$, with the normalization

 From this very definition, it is easy to see that $\V$ is a proper lower semicontinuous functional, bounded from below on $W_2$-bounded sets.
-In addition, it has a dense domain, since by (one of the equivalent) definition of $\RCD$ spaces, cf.\ \cite[Theorem 5.1]{AmbrosioGigliSavare11-2}, for any $\mu \in \X$ there exists an $\EVI_K$-gradient flow of $\V$ starting from it.
-Thus Setting \ref{setting} holds.
+Finally, by (one of the equivalent) definition of $\RCD$ spaces, cf.\ \cite[Theorem 5.1]{AmbrosioGigliSavare11-2}, for any $\mu \in \X$ there exists an $\EVI_K$-gradient flow of $\V$ starting from it (in particular, this implies that $\V$ has a dense domain).

-As regards Assumption \ref{hyp2}, note that $\X$ is not locally compact unless $M$ is compact, so that in general the metric topology of $X$ is not an admissible candidate for $\sigma$.
-Nonetheless there is a natural alternative: the narrow convergence of probability measures.
-Indeed, $W_2$-bounded sequences in $X$ are uniformly tight (the second moments are uniformly bounded and the balls in $M$ are relatively compact, so that the claim follows from \cite[Remark 5.1.5]{AmbrosioGigliSavare08}) and thus relatively compact w.r.t.\ the narrow topology.
-Moreover, $W_2$ is lower semicontinuous w.r.t.\ narrow convergence of measures \cite[Proposition 3.5]{AmbrosioGigli11}.
+\item Assumption \ref{hyp2} also holds.
+Indeed, $W_2$-bounded sequences in $\X$ are uniformly tight (the second moments are uniformly bounded and the balls in $M$ are relatively compact, so that the claim follows from \cite[Remark 5.1.5]{AmbrosioGigliSavare08}) and thus relatively compact w.r.t.\ the narrow topology.
+Passing to a subsequence, we may assume that such a sequence is narrowly convergent.
+Leveraging on its tightness and applying the H\"older inequality, it is easy to deduce that the $p$-th moments w.r.t. any fixed reference point, $p<2$, converge to the corresponding limiting $p$-th moment.
+Hence, this sequence is $\sigma$-converging.
+Moreover, $W_2$ is lower semicontinuous w.r.t.\ narrow convergence of measures \cite[Proposition 3.5]{AmbrosioGigli11} and thus w.r.t. $W_p$-convergence, $p<2$. \end{itemize}

 Therefore, given any $\mu,\nu \in \X$ for which the dynamical Schr\"odinger problem \eqref{eq:schrodinger_pb} is solvable, the $\Gamma$-convergence results of Section \ref{sec:small_noise_convexity} are fully applicable.
 This is for instance the case if $\mu,\nu \ll \m$ have bounded densities and supports (in \cite{GigTam18, GigTam20} this is proved for $\RCD^*(K,N)$ spaces, $N<\infty$, but the argument can be adapted to locally compact $\RCD(K,\infty)$ spaces thanks to the existence of ``good'' cut-off functions \cite{Mondino-Naber14}).